Wall of Voodoo

 Wall of Voodoo was an American rock band from Los Angeles, California who were active from 1977 until disbanding in 1989.
-Though largely an underground act for the majority of its existence, the band came to prominence when its 1982 single "Mexican Radio" became a hit on MTV and alternative radio.
+Though largely an underground act for the majority of its existence, the band came to prominence when its 1982 single "Mexican Radio" became popular on MTV and alternative radio.
 The band was known for surrealist lyrics drawing on iconography of the American Southwest.

 History

 Formation

 Wall of Voodoo had its roots in Acme Soundtracks, a film score business started by Stan Ridgway, later the vocalist and harmonica player for Wall of Voodoo.
 Acme Soundtracks' office was across the street from the Hollywood punk club The Masque and Ridgway was soon drawn into the emerging punk/new wave scene.
 Marc Moreland, guitarist for the Skulls, began jamming with Ridgway at the Acme Soundtracks office and the soundtrack company morphed into a new wave band.
 In 1977, with the addition of Skulls members Bruce Moreland (Marc Moreland's brother) as bassist and Chas T. Gray as keyboardist, along with Joe Nanini, who had been the drummer for the Bags, the Eyes, and Black Randy and the Metrosquad, the first lineup of the band was born, named Wall of Voodoo before their first show in reference to a comment made by Joe Berardi, a friend of Ridgway's and member of the Fibonaccis.
-According to Ridgeway, "I've always been interested in Phil Spector and his wall-of-sound approach to recording.
+According to Ridgway, "I've always been interested in Phil Spector and his wall-of-sound approach to recording.
 And Wall of Voodoo seemed to describe best what we were doing."